irungentoo/toxcore/docs/Avatars.md

 ## Introduction and rationale

-User avatars are small icons or images used to identify users in the friend list; they exists in virtually all VoIP and IM protocols and provide an easy way to an user identify another in the friend list.
+User avatars are small icons or images used to identify users in the friend list; they exist in virtually all VoIP and IM protocols and provide an easy way for one user to identify another in the friend list.

 This document describes the implementation of avatars in the Tox protocol, according to the following design considerations:

-  - Avatars are handled as private information, ie., only exchanged over Tox encrypted channels among previously authenticated friends;
+  - Avatars are handled as private information, i.e., they are only exchanged over Tox encrypted channels among previously authenticated friends;

-  - The library treats all images as blobs and does not interpret or understands image formats, only ensures that the avatar data sent by an user is correctly received by the other.
+  - The library treats all images as blobs and does not interpret or understand image formats.
+It only ensures that the avatar data sent by a user is correctly received by the other.
 The client application is responsible for validating, decoding, resizing, and presenting the image to the user.